BasicVariable/Island-Ads/README.md

 * [**Basic#2142**](https://www.roblox.com/users/643454786/profile) - Owner/Developer

 # How to help
 Want to keep the project going?
-DM Basic#2142 on discord with bug reports, improvements to code, or just words of words of encourgement.
+DM Basic#2142 on discord with bug reports, improvements to code, or just words of encourgement.

 Wanna do even more?
 Donate to one of my crypto wallets listed below!
 ```